State pension and income tax — the bill retirees don't expect.

 The Department for Work and Pensions (DWP) pays the state pension gross.
 It does not operate PAYE on state pension payments.
 This is different from workplace or private pensions, where the provider deducts tax before paying out.

-Instead, HMRC collects the tax owed on the state pension through one of two mechanisms:
+Instead, HMRC collects any tax owed on the state pension through another route:

-2. Self Assessment.
-If there is no PAYE income source for HMRC to adjust, or if the tax situation is more complex (multiple income sources, higher-rate tax), HMRC may require the retiree to file a Self Assessment tax return and pay the tax directly.
+Simple Assessment or Self Assessment.
+If there is no PAYE income source for HMRC to adjust, HMRC may send a Simple Assessment bill.
+If the tax situation is more complex, or you need to report income that is not handled through PAYE, HMRC may require a Self Assessment tax return.

 In both cases, the state pension itself is never reduced.
 The gross amount always arrives in full.
 The tax is just collected elsewhere.